 Why did you choose to study at Strathclyde?

 I chose to study here because of the Quantitative Finance programme and also because I wanted to study in a great city – so Glasgow was perfect for that.

 What differences are there between studying in Germany and in Glasgow?

 One difference has been the tuition fees – studying is free in Germany, even studying a Masters.
 Studying here, the classes are much smaller.
 There is good contact with the lecturers and the materials are more straightforward.
 Overall, I have a much greater learning experience here.

 What do you think about the University as a place to study?

-The Science Faculty is very well organised… our programme leader, Tony Mullholland, helps us with everything.
+The Science Faculty is very well organised… our programme leader helps us with everything.
 I feel very well prepared for entering the job market when I finish.